 1. Should a student's progress in achieving the curricular outcomes not match grade level expectations, the principal shall ensure that an individualized program or student support plan to meet the needs of the student and which aligns with the student services plan.
 Communication with parents/caregivers about such planning will be ongoing through all stages of this procedure.

-2. Should additional support for student programming be required the core team at the school level will work with Student Learning personnel.
+2. Should additional support for student programming be required, the core team at the school level will work with Student Services personnel.

 3. In general, students will progress from Kindergarten through Grades 9 in Horizon schools with their age peers.
-Should retention be contemplated, the final decision will be made collaboratively by the principal, teacher, parents, Learning Resource Teacher, Supervisor of Student Services, and the Superintendent of Student Services.
+Should retention be contemplated, the final decision will be made collaboratively by the principal, teacher, parents, Assistant Superintendent of Student Services, and the Superintendent of Student Services.

-5. If a parent insists that a student must be retained, then a letter from the school to the parent(s) AF-361 Grade Promotion and Retention Parent Form.pdf shall be placed in the child’s cumulative file.
+4. If a parent insists that a student must be retained, then a letter from the school to the parent(s) AF-361 Grade Promotion and Retention Parent Form shall be placed in the child’s cumulative file.
 This letter must be signed by the parent that he/she is aware that retention is against the school’s recommendations.
 See sample letter attached.

 5. Students at the secondary level (Grades 10-12) shall progress on a per subject basis as per Ministry of Education policy.
 Retention will only occur if students have not achieved the essential outcomes of the curriculum.
 Teachers, in consultation with the principal, and in alignment with the procedures and standards established by the principal, shall determine the retention of a student in a course.
 Communication with parents/caregivers about the progress of students towards curriculum outcomes will be ongoing.Reference: Sections 85, 87, 168, 169, 170, 175, 231, Education ActSeptember 9, 2011Revised: October 13, 2017October 4, 2019